What Is Endodontics?

 - Visible injury or trauma to the tooth

-Root canal procedure is performed under local anesthesia and the patient remains comfortable throughout treatment.
-Damaged tooth structure is removed and access is created to the root canal.
+Root canal therapy is performed under local anesthesia and the patient remains comfortable throughout the procedure.
+The damaged tooth structure is removed and access is created to the root canal.
 Next, the infected pulp is removed and the canal is shaped to accept a filling material.
 The shaped canal is sterilized and sealed with a natural material called gutta-percha to prevent further infection.
 A dental crown may or may not be placed on the tooth for protection and appearance.

 Advantages of Root Canal Therapy by Dr. Michael Lum